Pylons/pyramid/docs/narr/project.rst

 .. literalinclude:: myproject/myproject/run.py
    :linenos:

 #.
-Lines 1 - 7 define a function that returns a ``repoze.bfg`` Router
+Lines 1 - 7 define a function that returns a :mod:`repoze.bfg`
-   application.
+   Router application.
 This is meant to be called by the PasteDeploy framework as a result of running ``paster serve``.

 #.
 Lines 9 - 12 allow this file to serve as a shortcut for executing
    our program if the ``run.py`` file is executed directly.
 It starts